Boeing QA Manager Whistleblower Reveals That 787s Have Foreign Object Debris (FOD) That Is a Safety of Flight Issue That Boeing Has Refused to Fix

 The FAA issued a DAI (Designated Airworthiness Inspection) to Boeing, forcing them to clean all airplanes in production on their Everett and North Charleston 787 production lines, as the FAA identified this FOD condition as a safety of flight concern.

 The DAI caused Boeing to miss a scheduled 787 delivery in Everett.
 The FAA so far inexplicably has not released an AD (Airworthiness Directive) to all airlines/operators with 787s to have those airplanes in service inspected and the FOD removed.
-With that in mind, do not fly on any 787s in service until such an AD is released by the FAA and this safety of flight critical FOD issue is finally removed from the in-service fleet.
+With that in mind, you may not want to fly on any 787s in service until such an AD is released by the FAA and this safety critical FOD issue is finally removed from the in-service fleet.

 The FAA had to force Boeing to do the right thing and assure certain in production 787s are safe from this FOD by issuing the DAI, but have so far not addressed 787s in service, as noted.